Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 Poppi $\alpha${{footnote: Oh, just as a sidenote, Poppi had reverted back to its $\alpha$ form than staying in QT form, to save energy, and because it's cute!
 And yes, we won't be adding the $\alpha$ to the back after this.
 For normal Poppi, which took up most of the speeches, we'll use 'Poppi' to refer to her.
 On occasions when she does changed form, we'll specifically refer to that form, e.g. 'Poppi QT'.
 But if one remembered correctly, she almost never speak in that form throughout the whole cutscenes.}} commented: "Not like normal Pyra."

 "Uhhhh, I mean..."
-Awkward yet excited, she turned around and asked the others, "**Don't you want to see the place where Rex grew up?**"
+Opps, awkward...
+She excitedly invited, asked for others' opinions, "**Don't you want to see the place where Rex grew up?**"

 Nia: "**Sure!** But I'm not getting my ears in a twist..."